walterxie/BioSci700/Lab1.md

 ## 2. Algorithms

-Secondly, we will use the library “phangorn” to create trees.
+Secondly, we will use the library “phangorn” to create trees, and use “phytools”.

     library(phangorn)
+    library(phytools)

+    ## Loading required package: maps

 ### 2.1 UPGMA

 Now, please reuse the distance matrix `d` and compute the UPGMA tree.
-Use `plot` function to draw the tree.
+Use `plot` function to draw the tree, and use `edgelabels` to show branch lengths.

     treeUPGMA <- upgma(d)
-    plot(treeUPGMA, main="UPGMA")
+    plot(treeUPGMA, use.edge.length=T, no.margin=TRUE)
+    edgelabels(treeUPGMA$edge.length)

 ![](Lab1_files/figure-markdown_strict/unnamed-chunk-5-1.png)